Wells & Onsite Septic Systems

 Uses That Require a Well & Septic Application

-A Well & Septic Application is required for the following uses - additional information may be needed for the specific use:
+A Well & Septic Application (PDF) is required for the following uses - additional information may be needed for the specific use:

 - Sewage System Construction Permit Application is needed to construct a new sewage system, or to repair or modify an existing sewage system.
 Include a survey plat of the parcel or Request for Survey Waiver from the Virginia Department Health.